vatesfr/xen-orchestra/external_authentication.md

 Xen Orchestra support various type of user authentication, internal or even external thanks to the usage of [Passport library](http://passportjs.org/).

+All the external authenticated users will have:

+* a *user* status
+* no permission at all

 ## Built-in

 This method is the default one.
 Creating a user is very simple: